utdata/rwdir/docs/07-graphics.md

 ### ggplotly

-[ggplotly](https://plot.ly/ggplot2/) allows you to port your ggplot graphic into plotly so they have interactive tooltips.
-The tutorial examples are also not bad for a general ggpolot reference.
+[ggplotly](https://plot.ly/ggplot2/) allows you to port your ggplot graphic into Plotly so they have interactive tooltips.
+The tutorial examples are also not bad for a general ggplot reference.

-After installing and loading the plotly library, giving your chart hover tips is as easy as assigning your plot to an object (`p` in the example below), and then calling that with the `ggplotly()` function:
+After installing and loading the Plotly library, giving your chart hover tips is as easy as assigning your plot to an object (`p` in the example below), and then calling that with the `ggplotly()` function:

 ```r